phetsims/hookes-law/doc/implementation-notes.md

 ## Reentrant Properties

-A few Properties require the use of the `reentrant: true` option, because they participate in cyclic relationships, and because their computation is prone to floating point error that triggers cycles.
+A few Properties require the use of the `reentrant: true` option, because they participate in cyclic relationships, and because their computation is prone to floating-point error that triggers cycles.

 The first relationship is _F_ = _kx_, where _F_ is applied force, _k_ is spring constant, and _x_ is the spring's displacement from equilibrium.
 The user can change _F_, _k_ and _x_.
 Changing _x_ results in computation of _F_;